What changes about a zoning and controls once you cross into Downtown Los Angeles

 Cali HVAC treats the closeout as part of the product.
 For a Downtown Los Angeles zoning and controls, that means the homeowner should receive control map, sensor placement notes, staging setup, owner training summary in a format that can be used by a future technician, property manager, warranty desk, rebate reviewer, or owner representative.

-Permit, rebate, and AHRI context for a Downtown Los Angeles hvac zoning controls
+Records that follow a Downtown Los Angeles hvac zoning controls after closeout

 Downtown Los Angeles hvac zoning controls paperwork context.